Reviews You Can Rely On

 Our Verdict

-The Apple AirPods 4th Gen offer notable improvements in sound quality over earlier models, with a significant boost in their bass frequencies.
-They're also more comfortable, though they can't match the secure fit or passive noise-blocking capabilities that customizable ear tips provide.
+The Apple AirPods 4th Gen offer notable improvements in sound quality over earlier models, with a significant boost in bass.
+They're more comfortable, though they can't match customizable ear tips' secure fit or passive noise-blocking capabilities.
 While features like Adaptive EQ and spatial audio add a touch of sophistication, they don't significantly enhance the soundscape.
-Their battery life and call quality are similarly average.
-These AirPods are most suitable for Apple users who prefer an open design that allows ambient sound to break through the listening experience.
-Android users should steer clear, as should those with a critical ear.
+Their battery life and call quality are average.
+These AirPods are best suited for Apple users who prefer an open design that allows ambient sound to break through.
+Android users should steer clear, as should those looking for superior sound.
 There are more refined options available among the top-ranked earbuds we've reviewed.

 REASONS TO BUY